Skip to content

 swap Collects Swap memory usage information Metrics

-hostobject Collects basic host information (such as OS information, hardware information, etc.) Object
+hostobject Collects basic host information (such as OS information, hardware information, etc.) Objects

 Data Collection

-When viewing metrics using Guance, you can use tags for quick condition filtering.
+When viewing metrics with Guance, you can use tags for quick condition filtering.

 Default Collection